digital-blueprint/greenlight-app/src/README.md

 - `ticket-types`: object: maps ticket types to the region filter used for rules, only "full" and "partial" as types are allowed.
 Defaults to `{"full": "ET"}`.
 - `lang` (optional, default: `de`): set to `de` or `en` for German or English
   - example `lang="de"`
-- `entry-point-url` (optional, default is the TU Graz entry point url): entry point url to access the api
+- `entry-point-url` (optional, default is the dbp API entry point url): entry point url to access the api
   - example `entry-point-url="https://api-dev.tugraz.at"`